-We had an opportunity to sit down with Krati Seth, head of sales enablement at Whatfix.
+We had an opportunity to sit down with Krati Seth, Global Head of Sales Enablement at Whatfix.
 In the first part of this blog series, Krati shares her advice on how to ramp up as a sales enabler in a new organization.
-Let’s hear from Krati!
+Let's hear from Krati!

 Joining a new organization is always challenging.
 As you learn more about the company, you're also looking to build out the enablement function, create partnerships with key stakeholders, and gain credibility with the sales team.